Bayesian Safety Validation for Failure Probability Estimation of Black-Box Systems: Experiments and Results

 \subsection{Baseline Methods}

-To compare against existing rare-event estimation algorithms, we test the proposed \textsc{BayesianSafetyValidation} algorithm (\cref{alg:bsv}) compared to standard Monte Carlo (MC) sampling and population Monte Carlo (PMC) \cite{cappe2004population} which uses self-normalized importance sampling \cite{owen2013monte}.
-PMC requires an initial adaptive proposal $q_\text{PMC}$ which we set to be equal to the operational likelihood model for each of the example problems.
-The experiments were run for $T_\text{max} = 100$ iterations using $N_q = 50$ samples per iteration and ran across $3$ RNG seeds.
-This results in $N_qT_\text{max}(T_\text{max} + 1)/2 = 252{,}500$ total number of samples per seed.
-Because sampling-based methods like MC and PMC tend to require many samples to adequately estimate the rare-event \cite{de2005tutorial}, we only test these methods on the example toy problems as scaling to the runway detection system would be prohibitively expensive.
+We compare \textsc{BayesianSafetyValidation} (\cref{alg:bsv}) against standard Monte Carlo (MC) sampling and population Monte Carlo (PMC) \cite{cappe2004population} with self-normalized importance sampling \cite{owen2013monte}.
+PMC requires an initial adaptive proposal $q_\text{PMC}$, which we set to be equal to the operational likelihood model for each of the example problems.
+The experiments were run for $T_\text{max} = 100$ iterations using $N_q = 50$ samples per iteration and ran across $3$ seeds.
+This results in $N_qT_\text{max}(T_\text{max} + 1)/2 = 252{,}500$ total samples per seed.
+Because sampling-based methods like MC and PMC tend to require many samples to adequately estimate the rare-event \cite{de2005tutorial}, we only test these methods on the example toy problems.
 Motivated by sample efficiency, we focus our comparison on the relative error in the estimated probability of failure as a function of the number of samples, defined in \cref{eq:pfail_error}. \Cref{fig:pmc} shows the error curves over the number of samples, which is equivalent to the number of system evaluations.
-It is clear that BSV outperforms both MC and PMC in reducing the error in the probability of failure estimate using several orders of magnitude fewer samples; converging before $1000$ samples in each case and closer to $100$ samples in the first two problems.
+Note that MC fails to estimate anything in the allotted number of samples in the representative example.
+BSV outperforms both MC and PMC in reducing the error in the probability of failure estimate using several orders of magnitude fewer samples; converging before $1000$ samples in each case and closer to $100$ samples in the first two problems.
 Results also indicate that BSV has lower variance compared to MC and PMC, which can partially be explained by the fact that two of the three acquisition functions take deterministic maximums and only one, the failure region sampling acquisition, samples predicted failure points stochastically.